ridhu-web/Fluid-Simulation/README.md

-### Reasonings
+### Changes
     1. Mapped the color of glyphs to concentration.
     2. Created a textbox to enter the desired threshold.
-    3. After the user has entered a threshold, the colors and legend is mapped from the threshold value to maximum value.
-This gives the user wide range of colors to differentiate in the window.
+    3. After the user has entered a threshold, the colors of glyphs is mapped from the threshold value to maximum value.
+The legend also changes dynamically.
+This gives the user wide range of colors to differentiate the glyphs in the window.
     4. The 3D plane also changes with 2D plane when the user enters a threshold.
     5. A circle is attached at the end of glyph, the size of the circle is mapped to concentration.